 Add an element from the Diagram Toolbox

-When you have the appropriate page of the Diagram Toolbox displayed (press and use the More tools button to locate the page), you can drag an element icon to a specific point on the Specification Manager View.
+When you have the appropriate page of the Diagram Toolbox displayed (press ), click on and use the Toolbox 'Find Toolbox Item' dialog to locate the page), you can drag an element icon to a specific point on the Specification Manager View.
 The element entry immediately above the cursor is indicated by a blue side-bar, and a context menu displays with three options:

 - 'Insert after Selection' - the new element will be added as a peer immediately underneath the highlighted element